Federal Court Agrees that Environmental Plaintiff Has Standing to Challenge USDA Loan Guarantee

 Some of you may remember a previous post I wrote discussing a challenge to USDA’s Farm Service Agency (FSA) approving a loan guarantee for a poultry farm on the Maryland’s Eastern Shore.
 Food & Water Watch (FWW) brought the challenge, claiming FSA violated the National Environmental Policy Act (NEPA); for more background click here.
 Recently the federal district court denied FSA’s procedural motions, claiming FWW did not have the standing to bring the challenges and their claims were moot.
 The court did not touch the central claims that FSA failed to provide an adequate NEPA review before approving the federal loan guarantee for a poultry farm.

 The federal district court is focused on FSA’s motions to dismiss.
 FSA is saying that FWW’s claims are moot and FWW does not have the standing to bring the challenge.
-Being moot is the idea that the issue being presented, here FSA failed to do a proper environmental review required under NEPA, can no longer be reviewed by a court because FSA no longer has has no control over the poultry farm.
+Being moot is the idea that the issue being presented, here FSA failed to do a proper environmental review required under NEPA, can no longer be reviewed by a court because FSA no longer has control over the poultry farm.
 FSA is claiming that because the poultry farm is constructed and operating, FSA has no direct authority over the farm.

 FWW argues that FSA will still have control over the poultry farm because of the ongoing, FSA-approved loan guarantee.
 The court agreed with FWW on this issue, pointing out that if the revised NEPA review required FSA to revoke the guarantee, this could jeopardize funding for the poultry farm.
 FSA also has regulations related to annual reviews of a borrower’s credit history and business operations, as well as regulations related to post-approval inspection and monitoring of approved projects.